zofe/masset/README.md

 ```

-if you used the rewrite approach you need something like this in your `.htaccess`:
+If you used the rewrite approach you need something like this in your `.htaccess`:

     RewriteEngine On
     RewriteBase /
     RewriteRule ^masset/(.*).(css|js)$ /masset.php?files=$1&type=$2

-if you prefer not to use comma as the separator or "masset" as the first segment you
+If you prefer not to use comma as the separator or "masset" as the first segment you
-can easily change it the configuration.
+can easily fit your needs.

 ### Kudos to
 - Tubal Martin for https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port